norswap/autumn/doc/B6-parser-visitors-walkers.md

 Instead of writing `new A().print()`, you will write `new A().accept(new PrintVisitor())`.

-What happens is that the `accept()` method declared in `Base` must be overriden in all of its implementations (`Base` could have been a class as well).
+What happens is that the `accept()` method declared in `Base` must be overriden in all of its implementations (or subclasses, `Base` could have been a class as well).
 The role of the overriden method is to redirect the execution to the correct `Visitor#visit` overload.
 This is possible (and type-safe) because the static  type of `this` corresponds to its dynamic type (`A` or `B`) in the overriden method.

 ### Adding New Classes

-The previous sub-section deals with the traditional visitor pattern.
-But we need to go further — we want this to keep working even if we add implementations of `Base`.
+The previous sub-section dealt with the traditional visitor pattern.
+But we need to go further — we want this to keep working even if we add new implementations of `Base`.
 The problem is that there won't be a corresponding overload in `Visitor`!

 Behold, a solution: